A little-publicised study into cognitive impairment shows that three B-group vitamins could slow brain decline. Jerome Burne explains

 But who benefits from ignoring it?
 And how long should you or I wait for more evidence of a cheap treatment with little risk of damaging side effects?
 Let us decide before our brains shrink too much to allow us to do so rationally.

-Jerome is co-author (with Patrick Holford) of Ten Secrets of Healthy Ageing: How to Add Ten Years to Your Healthy Life and Look and Feel Much Better Than Your Age (Piatkus), due to be published in April 2012
+Jerome is co-author (with Patrick Holford) of Ten Secrets of Healthy Ageing: How to Add Ten Years to Your Healthy Life and Look and Feel Much Better Than Your Age (Piatkus), published in April 2012